realliyifei/alfred-sequential-strings-creator/README.md

 # Sequential Strings Creator (Mac Alfred Workflow)

-This simple workflow lets you create a series of sequential strings, such as "hw1 hw2 hw3 " by "hw{1-3} ", etc., horizontally or vertically.
+This simple workflow lets you create a series of sequential strings, horizontally or vertically.
 Useful in todo apps, note-taking apps, etc.

+## Examples

 It supports the sequence of either integer or one-digit float.

 The input format is `strings {number-number} strings`, where curly braces work as determinators.

-## Examples

 * Type `hw{1-3} ` after trigger keyword, and choose *horizontally*, it creates: